kleber-code/MicroDB/README.md

 Author
 ------

-This project was created by Kleber Lucas de Santana Costa (kleber-code on GitHub).
+This project was created by Kleber Lucas de Santana Costa (pikdox on GitHub).
 You can contact him at kleber.code@gmail.com.